Unify Your Customer Data

 - Large walled gardens at places like Google, Facebook, and Amazon challenge independence and open access to digital communication.

-- The explosion of new, dislocated data sources make performance evaluation (attribution) nearly impossible unless the data are incorporated into unified profiles.
+- The explosion of new, dislocated data sources makes performance evaluation (attribution) nearly impossible unless the data are incorporated into unified profiles.

 We encourage brands to act.
 This can be done by developing an identity graph that supports omnichannel marketing strategies.
 Our Super Identity Graph is used by some of the most progressive brands in America because we have privacy-compliant insight into the channel behavior of 236 million people that produces results.